North Carolina Green Party: Current issues

 On April 2, 2024, U.S. District Court Judge James C. Devers III ruled that the Democratic Senatorial Campaign Committee and the North Carolina Democratic Party was required to pay $6,525 to the Green Party's attorneys as he determined that the actions of both bodies were deemed “frivolous, unreasonable, and without foundation.”

 Personnel

 The former chair of the party was Doug Stuber.
 In 2000, Stuber ran Ralph Nader's Green Party presidential campaign.
 As of 2019, the co-chairs for the party were Tony Ndege and Tommie James.

+2026 Candidates

+Former Democrat perennial candidate Tigress McDaniel announced at the end of 2025 that she is running for State Senate in North Carolina's 41st district.
+McDaniel is running on the North Carolina Green Party ballot line.
+McDaniel is running on a platform including protecting civil liberties, environmental justice, social justice, and grassroots democracy.